-For managing skin infections such as warts, Toronto Dermatology Centre is one of the premiere treatment centres in Canada.
-Our staff of outstanding Toronto dermatologists offer both a comprehensive assessment and diagnosis of your skin, and also discuss all the treatment options including: prescription creams and acids, liquid nitrogen, electrosurgery, bleomycin, laser and surgery for your warts.
+For managing skin infections such as warts, Toronto Dermatology Centre is one of the best treatment centres in Canada.
+Our staff of outstanding Toronto dermatologists offer both a comprehensive assessment and diagnosis of your skin, and also discuss all the treatment options including: prescription creams and acids, liquid nitrogen (by canister which is much more powerful than the Q-tip application), electrosurgery, bleomycin, laser and surgery for your warts.
 Toronto Dermatology Centre physicians are experts in the management of warts, in helping you understand them, and finding the right treatment plan for you.
+The best expert to manage your warts is a dermatologist, so make sure you're receiving the best care possible.
 Note that plantar wart (warts on bottom of foot) and genital wart treatments are covered by OHIP (free) in Ontario.

 What Are Warts?
 Warts are non-cancerous skin growths caused by a viral infection in the top layer of the skin.
 Viruses that cause warts are called human papillomavirus (HPV).
 Warts are usually skin-colored and feel rough to the touch, but they can be dark, flat and smooth.
 The appearance of a wart depends on where it is growing.